AdBergman/traveldemo/README.md

 ## This is a demo Spring Boot Rest API that can search for flights and store them.

-In order to run this application you need to set up the application.properties file as per appPropSample.
+In order to run this application the application.properties file needs to be setup as per appPropExample.
-In order to perform a low fare searh you a key for the [Amadeus SDK](https://developers.amadeus.com/) is required.
+In order to perform a low fare searh a key for the [Amadeus SDK](https://developers.amadeus.com/) is required.
+Flight searches are performed using the Amadeus Sandbox Environment - results may differ from real flights.

 ### A Demo version is currently hosted on AWS (SQL database still to be integrated)